 As mentioned, Hudson used to produce a Manhattan Rye that I was quite fond of drinking, and this seems to be their updated version of that spirit.
 The heavy use of rye here is very intentional, as rye whiskey is traditionally the kind of spirit that was produced in this colder northern climate when it was first settled by Europeans.

 This spirit starts as a combination of 95% New York rye whiskey and 5% malted barley.

 Almost every part of the whiskey making process happens on-site.(At least, the important bits do.)
 The corn comes in pre-milled (the 1788 grist mill still exists, but it takes about four hours to make a single bag of flour– not economical) and is cooked and fermented on-site in large vats.
 Originally, the distillery used an old pasta sauce cooker for the process, but the recent acquisition means bigger custom built equipment is used these days instead.

-Once the rye and barley combination is fermented, it is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a minimum of three years (previously, the Manhattan rye was blended from stocks between one and four years, so this is a bit older).
+Once the rye and barley combination is fermented it is batch distilled in their hybrid pot still (which is a small copper pot still with a short column section on top), and the resulting spirit is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a minimum of three years (previously, the Manhattan rye was blended from stocks between one and four years, so this is a bit older).